RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 Is Red Pitaya failing to update?
 ----------------------------------

+There are two possible solutions to this problem:

+-   If the :ref:`Software update tool <software_update>` reports that your Red Pitaya is offline, please connect the Red Pitaya into an ethernet socket with internet access.
+    Internet connection is not shared with the directly connected devices without some setting configurations.

-Please use the Balena Etcher application to rewrite the OS manually.
-The latest Windows update has been reported to have broken the Win32 disc imager. :ref:`Prepare SD card <prepareSD>`
+-   Please use the Balena Etcher application to manually rewrite the Red Pitaya OS on the SD card. :ref:`Prepare SD card <prepareSD>`